 The program attracted more than 13.9 million viewers to become the most-watched non-sports telecast on an ad-supported cable network, History channel owner A&E Television Networks said today in a statement.
 More than 17 million people watched the debut and encore showing, A&E said.

 Cable channels are beginning to draw audiences that rival broadcast television’s prime-time shows.
 “Hatfields & McCoys” stars Kevin Costner, Bill Paxton and Tom Berenger in a re- telling of the legendary family feud that spanned decades and nearly sparked a war between Kentucky and West Virginia, according to the statement.
 The miniseries continues tonight and tomorrow, A&E said.

 A&E Television Networks is owned by Walt Disney Co.
-(DIS), Hearst Corp. and Comcast Corp.
-(CMCSA)’s NBC Universal.
+(DIS:US), Hearst Corp. and Comcast Corp.
+(CMCSA:US)’s NBC Universal.
 On March 26, NBC Universal exercised an option to sell a “substantial” portion of its stake in the company, according to regulatory filings.

 In addition to A&E and History, the company owns Lifetime, Military History and Crime & Investigation Network.

 To contact the reporter on this story: Andy Fixmer in Los Angeles at firstname.lastname@example.org